y-nechaiev/weather-app/README.md

 # React weather app
-App powered by React, TailWind, Swr, PropType and Vite.
+One of my old apps powered by React, TailWind, Swr, PropType and Vite.

 ## Available Scripts
 Check by npm run.